Federal Climate Funding > Landlords > I want:

 Am I eligible?

-All for-profit businesses are eligible to receive a tax credit of at least 30% of the cost of the system, with bonus credits depending on circumstances.
+All for-profit businesses installing systems under 1 megawatt are eligible to receive a tax credit of at least 30% of the cost of the system, with bonus credits depending on circumstances.
+Most systems over 1 megawatt receive the same as long as prevailing wage and apprenticeship requirements are met.
 If the business does not owe enough tax to use the entire credit, it can transfer the unused portion to another taxpayer.
+Click “Learn More” for details on when the credits expire.

 How can I access the money?